pendrag/MeOffendEs/README.md

 # MeOffendEs

 This repository contains the data for the MeOffendEs@IberLEF task.
+All zip files are password-protected.
+Access to data will be granted to participants of [MeOffendEs](https://competitions.codalab.org/competitions/28679) workshop at IberLEF 2021.

 ## OffendEs subset corpus